 Inspect the stained area of the garment before drying and repeat the treatment if necessary.
 Never place an oil-stained garment in a dryer, the high heat will make the oil even more difficult to remove.
 Repeat the cleaning steps if necessary.

-How To Remove Fried Food Stains From Dry Clean Only Fabrics
+How to Remove Fried Food Stains from Dry Clean Only Clothes

-If you're wearing something that is labeled as dry clean only, use a dull knife or edge of a credit card to lift away the greasy solids.
-Blot away as much of the oily liquid as possible with a dry white paper towel, a slice of white bread or you can sprinkle the stain with cornstarch or baking soda, wait 15 minutes, then dust away.
+Use a dull knife or spoon edge to lift away any greasy solids.
+Blot away as much of the oil as possible with a dry paper towel, a cloth, or even a slice of white bread.
+Sprinkle the stain with cornstarch or baking soda, wait 15 minutes, then dust away.

 As soon as possible, head to the dry cleaner and point out and identify the stain to your professional cleaner.

-How To Remove Fried Food Stains From Carpet
+How to Remove Fried Food Stains From Carpet and Upholstery

-Following the product instructions, blot the stain with a dry cleaning solvent, Use a clean white cloth or paper towel.
+Following the product instructions, blot the stain with a dry cleaning solvent using a clean cloth or paper towel.
 Keep blotting until no more oil is transferred from the carpet to the cloth.

-If you do not have a dry cleaning solvent or carpet cleaning product, mix one tablespoon of hand dish washing detergent in two cups hot water.
-Add one tablespoon household ammonia.
-Blot the stain with a sponge or soft bristled brush dipped in the cleaning solution then with a dry paper towel until the stain is removed.
+If you do not have a dry cleaning solvent or carpet cleaning product, mix one tablespoon of hand dishwashing detergent in two cups of hot water and one tablespoon of household ammonia.
+Rub the stain with a sponge or soft-bristled brush dipped in the cleaning solution and then with a dry paper towel until the stain is removed.